ytrevor81/NFL-Stats-Library/README.md

 # Active Player Profiles
-Each player has a profile page, which lists the player's background information and career stats, highlighting the stats of the most recent NFL season in the grey box in the right side of the page.
-Users have the option to view only stats relevant to the player's position or to view all career stats.
+Each player has a profile page, which lists the player's background information and career stats, highlighting the stats of the most recent NFL season in the grey box on the right side of the page.
+Users have the option to view stats only relevant to the player's position or to view all career stats.

 ![nfl-profile](https://user-images.githubusercontent.com/46886041/64142787-ba8f7e00-ce37-11e9-80b1-421261f13edc.PNG)

 # Retired Player Profiles
 Each retired player has a profile page as well.
-This highlights all career stats, teams played, background information, and whether or not they are in the NFL Hall of Fame.
+This displays all career stats, teams played, background information, and whether or not they are in the NFL Hall of Fame.

 ![nfl-retprofile](https://user-images.githubusercontent.com/46886041/64142789-bebb9b80-ce37-11e9-9016-a9580a7cd0fb.PNG)